 COVID R&D Alliance members are also coordinating with other bodies, including National Institute of Health (NIH), the Bill & Melinda Gates Foundation, U.S. and European trade groups and regulators, among others, to maximize our collective efforts.

 Our work is focused on finding treatments through shared expertise, data, and evaluation of drug candidates.
 A win for one, is a win for all.
 The world is counting on us.

 Many of our members are posting de-identified clinical trial data in a secure master repository to enable greater levels of transparency and sharing to facilitate insights more quickly.
-With respect to COVID-19 Clinical Trial data, we are working with TransCelerate’s DataCelerate platform to enable our member companies to share data from ongoing and planned COVID-19 studies, as well as findings from past trials.
-The effort uses de-identified, anonymized pre-clinical and clinical data shared voluntarily by member companies and, in some instances, converted into harmonized data models.
-The method is compliant for protecting privacy while still helping to power insights.
+With respect to COVID-19 Clinical Trial data, we are working with TransCelerate’s existing DataCelerate platform to enable our member companies to share data from ongoing and planned COVID-19 studies, as well as findings from past trials.
+The platform uses de-identified, anonymized clinical data shared voluntarily by member companies and, in some instances, converted into harmonized data models.
+The platform is compliant for protecting privacy while still helping to power insights.

-Once available, COVID R&D Alliance plans to share the aggregate and patient-level data for investigational products, as well as standard of care best practices, via a third-party platform.
+Once available, COVID R&D Alliance plans to share the aggregate and patient-level data for investigational products, as well as standard of care best practices.
 We will be transparent with our successes and failures, as we all benefit from understanding mechanisms that hold the greatest promise and eliminating those that do not.

 BioCentury’s COVID-19 Resource Center will be an additional information sharing resource to disseminate learnings to the greater public health and development community.